pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 ## Representation Analysis

-The hybrid experiments further suggest that combining representations alone is insufficient when one representation source lacks comparable semantic information.
-Zero-shot cosine similarity achieved more than **44%** validation accuracy without supervised classifier training, indicating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.
+The experiments demonstrate that pretrained CLIP representations provide a strong semantic representation space for VideoQA.
+Parameter-free cosine similarity achieved more than **44%** validation accuracy without supervised classifier training, indicating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.

+The hybrid experiment further demonstrated that combining pretrained semantic representations with reconstruction-based representations alone is insufficient to improve downstream VideoQA performance.
+These results reinforce that semantic representation quality, rather than representation quantity, is the dominant factor influencing performance.

 ---